Are you searching for Best Studio Headphones for 2019? Check out our top pick. Read Buyer’s Guide here>>

 - If you are recording instrument which does not require any microphone.
 Therefore there will be no issue of sound leakage.

 - If you are mixing then you want to hear the best possible sound quality – open back headphones provide superior quality.

-Best Studio Headphone Buyer’s Guide
+Best Studio Headphone – Buying Guide

 Here is a simple informational guide that will give you some much-needed information regarding purchasing a new set of headphones.
 Now let go over some of the basics: